Skip to main content

 --environment-idEnvironment ID (auto-detected inside environments)

-The command sends activity signals every 5 minutes while the watched process is alive.
+The command prevents the environment from going idle by sending signals every 5 minutes while the watched process is alive.
 When the process terminates, the command exits (propagating the exit code if a command was executed).